Utah Tech University

 Does HB 261 impose additional requirements on faculty?

 The new law requires that all syllabi for mandatory courses be posted on the institution’s website and remain searchable and viewable to the public.
+This information will be supplemented by course reading lists from Academic Year 2024-2025.
 Mandatory courses are those that are required for graduation, including general education or major requirements, and for which there is no other course that meets the requirement.
 If two or more courses meet the requirement, those courses are not mandatory.
 For accreditation purposes, UT already posts course syllabi here.
 To comply with HB 261, a new collection of mandatory courses, seminars, classes, workshops, and training sessions across campus is being created.

 How will HB 261 impact clubs, associations, or other organizations?